Vyral/scott-hoffman/_posts/2019-02-01-4-ways-to-win-as-a-buyer-in-a-sellers-market.md

 {% include youtube.html %}

-I often hear from buyers and agents about how difficult it is to win an offer on a home.
+I often hear from buyers and agents about how difficult it is to make a winning offer on a home in a seller's market.
 Well, I’d like to share a few tips that can help you nab a home during even the most competitive of seller’s markets:

 **1. Meet with a lender.** They’ll check your credit and get you pre-approved.
 This helps to establish the price point you should be shopping in, as well as uncover any issues with your credit that need to be addressed.

-**2. Complete a homebuyer consultation.** By consulting with your Realtor, you’ll learn everything about the home buying process.
+**2. Complete a homebuyer consultation.** By consulting with your Realtor, you’ll learn everything you need to know about the home buying process.
 You’ll also be able to discuss your goals with your agent, and they’ll gain a thorough understanding of your situation and what you’re looking for.
-If you’re on the fence about having an agent, they’ll also tell you about why having one is the best way to ensure your goals are met.
+If you’re on the fence about having an agent, they’ll also tell you why having one is the best way to ensure your goals are met.

 {% include pullquote.html %}